-Candace holds a degree in fine arts and is a visual artist and a graduate of The Institute of Holistic Nutrition.
-She is both a visual artist and the founder of holistic-as-heck nutritional consulting.
-Her mission is to show the world what a dramatic impact diet and lifestyle can have on overall health, both mental and physical.
+Candace holds a degree in fine arts and is a graduate of The Institute of Holistic Nutrition.
+She is both a visual artist and the founder of Holistic-as-Heck nutritional consulting.
+Her mission is to share the dramatic impact that diet and lifestyle can have on overall health, both mental and physical.
 With a big focus on digestive wellness, Candace teaches that how you eat can be just as important as what you eat.

-With dietary restrictions having an ever-shifting constant in her life, Candace has become skilled at adapting and creating recipes, and has become a self-proclaimed Kitchen Witch.
+With dietary restrictions being an ever-shifting constant in her life, Candace has become a Kitchen Witch, skilled at adapting and creating recipes.
 For years she has facilitated Educational Dinner Parties in private homes, and has taught cooking classes and workshops in stores, homes, cafés, and schools throughout the greater Toronto area.
 Food ethics are especially important to her, and she has a special love for fermentation and incorporating herbal medicine.

 HFP 04 Holistic Food Preparation